Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-4/README.md

 ## Steps

-1. Continue with your `MyPractice/lab-project` and launch http://localhost:3000 in browser.
+1. Continue with your `MyPractice/lab-project` copy the solution.
+Launch http://localhost:3000 in browser.
 Refer to previous exercises if you need more detail.

 1. Create pug files for users and students by adding appropriately named files to the `views` directory.
 (You can copy and paste the `index.pug` file and rename.